digital-raven/daily/docs/man/daily-add.1.rst

         like "yesterday" or "last week".
 If an entry on this date is not found, then daily will walk up to a year back from *date* and pick the first entry it finds.

+        If *date* isn't provided then the value defaults to "yesterday".

 **-h**, **--help**
         Display a help message and exit.